When I think of the sublime creeds of different eras,

 I hear the sound of the Hebrew lyre, the Hebrew reading his records and psalms, Hebrew prophets chanting, rapt, ecstatic,

-I hear the Christian priests at the altars of their churches, I hear the responsive bass and soprano.
+I hear the Christian priests at the altars of their churches, I hear the responsive bass and soprano,

 I hear the Arab muezzin calling from the top of the mosque,

-I see the worshippers within, nor form nor sermon, argument nor word,
+Nor form nor sermon, argument nor word,

 But silent, strange, devout, rais’d, glowing heads, ecstatic faces.

-The sacred imperial hymns of China,
+I listen to the sacred imperial hymns of China,

-To the delicate sounds of the king, (the stricken wood and stone.)
+To the delicate sounds of the king, (the stricken wood and stone,)

-To Hindu flutes and the fretting twang of the vina, the Hindu sage teaching his favorite pupil his recitative in Sanskrit,
+To the Hindu sage teaching his favorite pupil his recitative in Sanskrit,

 The ancient poems and laws, the loves, wars, adages,